symonk/python-cdp/README.md

 `python-cdp` aims to implement a typed API for the protocol (and maintain) that fully going forward.
 Eventually it hopes to expose a websocket connection/API for actually interacting with the protocol but that is a way off yet.

+ - Full marshalling capabilities for all non deprecated domains.
+ - An `asyncio` client for interacting and connecting to chrome in debug mode.
+ - Useful utilities for making interactions that little bit easier.
+ - 100% type hinted code base
+ - Completely auto generated client to make changes and releases as pain free as possible.
+ - Auto detection of upstream protocol rollups and auto releases triggered.